Key Learning Points

 Years later, at a party, we met.
 He recognised me (I’m sorry to say I didn’t recognise him) and he told me that as soon as he corrected his diet, all his symptoms went: for good.
 So I still don’t know whether the treatment I gave, as opposed to the advice, did any good!

 By the way, if you want to read about the important functions which the Stomach performs, according to Chinese (as opposed to Western) medicine, click Stomach.

-You won't necessarily get all these symptoms!
+You won’t necessarily get all Stomach Damp-Heat symptoms!
 Even a few of them will probably be enough to diagnose this syndrome if you see an acupuncturist.
 The main ones are usually those in bold.

 In the West, we don’t tend to think our emotions can affect us physically.
 But they do, mightily.
 Whether you dismiss them as psychosomatic is your problem!

 In Chinese medicine, everything is interconnected and emotions can certainly affect physical symptoms, and vice versa.

 The emotions that upset the Stomach and can lead to Damp-Heat in the Stomach are